 Sentencing Advisory Council

-In August 2017 the Acting Attorney-General requested the Sentencing Advisory Council examine and report on a statutory sentencing discount for pleas of guilty in Tasmania.
+In August 2017 the Acting Attorney-General, the Hon Matthew Groom, requested the Sentencing Advisory Council examine and report on a statutory sentencing discount for pleas of guilty in Tasmania.
 This was a response to concerns in relation to delays in criminal proceedings and late-resolving guilty pleas, in particular the significant impact on the efficiency of the administration of justice and the court system and the unnecessary additional stress and trauma for victims, their families and other vulnerable participants in the criminal trial process.

 In late 2015 the Attorney-General requested the Council expand the terms of reference for the mandatory treatment for sex offenders project to include consideration of mandatory treatment for drug and alcohol offenders.
 The Council divided this project into 2 stages:

 The Council has completed Stage 1 and released Research Paper No. 1: Mandatory Treatment for Sex Offenders on 16 February 2017.

 The Council has completed Stage 2 and released Research Paper No. 2: Mandatory Treatment for Alcohol and Drug Affected Offenders on 21 December 2017.

 In October 2015 the Attorney-General requested the Sentencing Advisory Council examine and provide a report on sentencing in relation to driving offences that result in the death or injury of another.
 Work on this referral commenced in June 2016.